amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 A courier group can be configured with any of the following run types:

+**Full workflow**
-* A :ref:`full workflow <courier-groups-howto-set-run-type-full>` refreshes domain tables, runs Stitch, refreshes your customer 360 database, and then runs every activation that is configured to run as part of this courier group workflow.
+   A full workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, and then runs every activation that is configured to run as part of this courier group workflow.

+**Partial workflow**
-* A :ref:`partial workflow <courier-groups-howto-set-run-type-partial>` refreshes domain tables, runs Stitch, refreshes your customer 360 database, but does not run any activations.
+   A partial workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, but does not run any activations.

    .. important:: Use partial workflows in sandboxes to ensure that data in your sandbox is not inadvertently sent to downstream destinations.

+**Ingest-only workflow**
-* An :ref:`ingest-only workflow <courier-groups-howto-set-run-type-ingest>` refreshes domain tables, but does not run Stitch.
+   An ingest-only workflow refreshes domain tables, but does not run Stitch.

 .. courier-groups-run-types-end